mrjardine/hpci-cvt-server/README.md

 Gets receipts from Expo, processes and removes stored tickets.
 See ./notifications/expo.
 Note: can schedule a cron task to run this endpoint daily.

-- /api/v1/notifications/:token/:language/:date?
+- /api/v1/notifications/:token/:language/:date

-Gets most recent notifications within last x days on or after :date, if provided.
+Gets most recent notifications within last x days on or after :date.
 Note: if :token has stored bookmarks, non-related product notifications will be filtered out.